 Thursday's hearing addressed a custody battle between the GSVS, Associated Humane Societies (AHS) and the city of Newark, according to the Associated Press.
 AHS, which has an animal care center in Tinton Falls, filed a motion seeking to overturn a judge’s earlier order that Patrick stay at GSVS, and the AP reported that AHS claims it has legal ownership of the dog.

-When Patch interviewed AHS Director Bruce Sanchez in early May, he commented on the possible legal proceedings.
+he commented on the possible legal proceedings.

 As for what is in Patrick’s best interests, Sanchez said, “All we want is what is best for the dog.”
 Sanchez also said that Patrick “should be able to be a normal dog.”

 “He was cheated out of his whole life and he should be able to slip into anonymity,” Sanchez said, adding that he thought the dog should be adopted anonymously.